crccheck/recipes/recipes/dessert-soup.md

   - soak beans overnight
   - rinse
   + 5:2 ratio of water to beans minimum.
-This will get you a very thick soup
+This will get you a paste-like consistency.
+You can add more water at any time to get the desired consistency.
   - Instapot "bean" setting (40 minutes)
   + add sugar to taste (~1T per serving)
+  - Optionally... process partially with a stick blender to smooth/thicken

 Portion: 1/4 C bean per serving